|2 servings||calories per servings 780||protein serving 44 g||carbs per serving 58 g||total fat per serving 44 g|

 Mint and mutton, as well as lamb, have run together in culinary circles for many a century.
-Doux South’s Drunken Tomatoes, which are pickled in a brine of red wine, basil, and garlic, supplement the pair quite elegantly.
-Piled high into sweet buttery buns with tangy feta alongside bright asparagus, this dish chirps “springtime!” with every delicious bite.
+Doux South’s Drunken Tomatoes, which are pickled in a brine of red wine, basil and garlic, supplement the pair quite elegantly.
+Piled high onto sweet, buttery buns with tangy feta alongside bright asparagus, this dish balances rich and refreshing in every bite.

 |Nutrition Facts||/ Per Serving|